Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 Q: What about Dazaifu Tenmangu?

 Absolutely go.
 It's 30 minutes from Hakata by Nishitetsu train (410 JPY).
 Dazaifu Tenmangu is a Shinto shrine dedicated to the god of learning — students come from all over Japan before exams.
-The grounds are free, the treasure house is 500 JPY, and the approach street sells umegae mochi (grilled rice cakes, 130 JPY) that are addictive.
+The grounds are free, the treasure house is 500 JPY, and the approach street sells umegae mochi (grilled rice cakes, 130 JPY) that are dangerously addictive.

 Q: Is Ohori Park worth it?